ShujinWu-0814/Alice/README.md

 ## 🧚🏻Training Teacher Models with CoT
 Next, we'll use the first half of the dataset to train teacher models so that they are equipped with basic domain knowledge.
 You'll need to run the scripts in folder [training](./training/SFT.py).
+(You can change the batch size in [accelerate_config.yaml](./training/accelerate_config.yaml) every time you run the SFT script.)
 For our new method, we need to train teacher models with CoT.
 You need to specify the following command line argument when running the scripts:
 1) `--data`: Choose from 'hotpotqa', 'triviaqa', 'gsm8k' and 'arc_challenge'.
 2) `--model`: Choose from 'qwen2.5' and 'llama3'